anupzope/Flame/Dependencies.md

 ```

 ### HDF5
 Use ccmake to configure.
-Enable parallel HDF5 and  and set installation path.
+Enable parallel HDF5 and set installation path.
 No other changes in the configuration are required.
-Then build as usual using `make` and `make install`.
+Then, build as usual using `make` and `make install`.

 ### Modulefile for HDF5
 ```